-Business Incentive Grant Program - please click on the following to view and print the Grant Application and the Guidelines:
+Business Incentive Grant Program – please click on the following to view and print the Incentive Guidelines:

 The Gonzales Economic Development Corporation and the City of Gonzales offer several local programs to aide in community and economic development.

 To receive an application, submit a letter of intent to apply to: